Skip to content

 Our response during bushfire weather conditions

-During bushfire season, there are a number of fire and movement warnings that we consider when assessing risk and impact our activities:
+There are also fire and movement warnings that we consider when assessing risk and impact our activities:

-2. Harvest and Vehicle Movement Ban (VMB)these bans are issued by the local government (LG) and mean that vehicle movement can only take place under specific conditions.
+These bans are issued by the local government (LG) and mean that vehicle movement can only take place under specific conditions.
 This can result in customers experiencing longer outages due to our repair and restoration practices being limited.
-In these instances, power may not be restored until that evening or the next day, depending when it is deemed to be safe enough to do so.
+In these instances, power may not be restored until that evening or the next day, depending on when it is deemed to be safe enough to do so.
+We work closely with the LG to ensure we have workable exemption when it is safe to do so to restore power supply.

-3. Fire Weather Warning: a Fire Weather Day is when the Fire Danger Rating is forecast to be very high or greater.
-On these days, we won’t turn power back on after an outage without carefully considering any risks to ensure our activities won't generate a spark.
+These warnings are when the Fire Danger Rating is forecast to be high, extreme or catastrophic.
+On these days, we won’t turn power back on after an outage without conducting a detailed bushfire risk assessment to any risks to ensure our activities won't generate a spark.
 This includes not allowing the network to automatically attempt to turn the power back on until we have sent a crew to patrol the powerline, either by vehicle or helicopter, and find the cause of the fault.
 The impact may be that we are unable to re-energise a line, or conduct other activities, until the fire risk has reduced.
 Some regional powerlines are hundreds of kilometres long, so this can take some time.

-In the event of an outage during these conditions, you may be without power for an extended period of time, possibly until late in the evening.
+In the event of an outage during these conditions, you may be without power for an extended period of time, possibly until late in the evening when the fire danger rating lowers.

 Our FAQs provide some information on how you can prepare for an extended outage.